High School Senior Photographer

 I can retouch most blemishes out of your pictures.
 For more information on retouching, contact me.

 I wear glasses.
 Is this a problem for pictures?

-Probably not.
+There is no simple answer – it might be.
 If you have had school pictures taken in the past with glasses and there has always been reflection in the lenses, then you might get reflections in our pictures too.
 If possible, remove the lenses from your frames.
 This is the best solution.
 Or you can take your glasses off for your pictures.
-Please understand that I can only do so much with posing and lighting – you may still have reflections if you leave your lenses in, but this is rarely the case.
+Please understand that I can only do so much with posing and lighting – you may still have reflections if you leave your lenses in.

 I heard somewhere that there are special camera lenses that make you look better.
 Do you use them?